sha70/transformer-EV-topic-classification/README.md

 Due to privacy restrictions we are not able to post the reviews dataset publicly.
 However, there is an open data API for getting EV charging infrastructure information (Open Charge Map).

+#Codebook
+It is a codebook for labeling task.
+Codebook_ev_project.pdf provides rules for annotation and examples of reviews per label.

 For any other clarifications on the steps for replication, feel free to get in touch with us at sameerdharur@gatech.edu or asensio@gatech.edu.